RitinkarDB/RitinkarDB.github.io/_pages/cv.md

   * School of Economics, University of East Anglia

 * Spring 2024: Teaching Assistant
-  * School fo Economics, University of East Anglia
+  * School of Economics, University of East Anglia

 Skills
 ======